RockefellerArchiveCenter/R-E_content_strategy/index.md

 ---
 layout: docs
-title:  " Content Strategy for the Research and Engagement Program"
+title:  "Content Strategy for the Research and Engagement Program"
 ---

 To be reviewed annually.
 Last approved 11/23.

-# Research & Engagement Program Vision
+## Research & Engagement Program Vision
 Consistent with the Mission, Vision, and Values of the Rockefeller Archive Center, the Research & Engagement Program envisions a broad and diverse community engaged in archival practice, primary source research, and historical understanding.

-# Values of R&E
+## Values of R&E
 - Center equity, diversity, and accessibility
 - Communicate with transparency and foster trust
 - Build from user needs
 - Empower each other and collaborate across programs
 - Create from a foundation of research

-# R&E Program Goals
+## R&E Program Goals
 - Invite global engagement with RAC collections and the body of research using them
 - Empower educators to help learners of all levels to develop their media literacy, research, and critical thinking skills
 - Engage in conversations with communities represented in and impacted by our work

-# Guiding Principles of R&E's Work
+## Guiding Principles of R&E's Work
 * Public and Accessible
   * We build, use, and share open-source tools, records, systems, and content wherever possible.
   * We ensure our products are compatible with common software applications and digital tools.